Russian PM visits Pacific islands claimed by Japan

-Mishustin visited a hospital and a fish plant on Iturup, one of the four southernmost Kuril islands, and told plant workers that the government is considering creating a special economic zone on the islands, in which business and investors would be free of most taxes and customs duties.
+Mishustin visited a hospital and a fish plant on Iturup, one of the four southernmost Kuril islands.
+He told plant workers that the Russian government is considering creating a special economic zone on the islands, in which business and investors would be free of most taxes and customs duties.

-The measures Russian officials are currently pondering “could be a good solution for investors, including the ones in the West, for Japan also, which, if interested, can create jobs here,” Mishustin said, adding that “this special regime will allow the intensification of economic activity” on the islands.
-He said he would discuss the measures with Russian President Vladimir Putin.
+The measure Russian officials is currently pondering “could be a good solution for investors, including the ones in the West, for Japan also, which, if interested, can create jobs here,” Mishustin said.
+He added that “this special regime will allow the intensification of economic activity” on the islands.

-On Friday, Putin asked Mishustin to “pay special attention” to the Kuril Islands during his trip to the Far East, noting that Moscow has been working with “Japanese partners ... to create the necessary conditions for those involved in economic activity.”
+Mishustin said he would discuss the project with Russian President Vladimir Putin.
+On Friday, Putin asked the prime minister to “pay special attention” to the Kuril Islands during his trip to the Far East, noting that Moscow had been working with “Japanese partners...to create the necessary conditions for those involved in economic activity.”

 Japan asserts territorial rights to the islands it calls the Northern Territories.
 The Soviet Union took them in the final days of World War II, and the dispute has kept the countries from signing a peace treaty formally ending their hostilities.